TechDroid-Creator/intern-code/README.md

 pip install pygithub

-check if the package is installed by importing github in shell if no error is produced the package is installed properly.
+Check if the package is installed by importing github in shell if no error is produced the package is installed properly.

-Github-Scraper -
+# Github-Scraper -

-uses the github API 3.0 to run through an organisation's github repo and sorts the most forked repositories based on the user input - n
+Uses the github API 3.0 to run through an organisation's github repo and sorts the most forked repositories based on the user input - n.

 For each of these repositories, based on user input m displays the top "m" most contributors along with thir commits for the repo.

-Issues -
+# Issues -

 Since github's APi for search has rate-limiting implmeneted for large organisations with a lot of repos the code fails.